EvolOsEIP/mobileApp/mobile_app/BTP.md

 - When set to **Public**, learners can view the content through the mobile app.
 - Changes are saved and take effect immediately.
 - Access is correctly enforced depending on the visibility status.

-**Expected Outcome:**

-- User can view accurate and structured user data.
-- Filters and search features work as expected.
-- Activity summaries display correct information (number of completed steps, scores, durations, etc.).
-- User can use this data for follow-up or reporting.

 ### **Scenario 6: *Image Uploading***